SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

   5. Check if the middleware is waiting for a price submission confirmation using checkIfInSubmission()
   5. If a submission is not yet made and it is not waiting for a submission confirmation, it will loop for a maximum of SUBMIT_RETRIES and it will do the following:
     a.
 Queries the latest round
     b.
-Confirms whether the round we are submitting to is actuallyt he latest round and that we have not sent a submission for this round yet
+Confirms whether the round we are submitting to is actually the latest round and that we have not sent a submission for this round yet
     c.
 If the above condition is satisfied, the offer is pushed on chain
     d.
 It will delay for SEND_CHECK_INTERVAL.
 This is done to ensure that the price is not still in the mempool and that two blocks (13 seconds in this case) have passed just in case.
     e.
 Check whether the submission was successful.
 If the submission was not successful after 2 blocks, the loop continues for next try.